Ganga (goddess): Birth

-Varying myths of Ganga's birth is found in Hindu scriptures.
+Varying myths of Ganga's birth are found in Hindu scriptures.
 According to the Bhagavata Purana, Vishnu, in his incarnation as Vamana, extended his left foot to the end of the universe, and pierced a hole in its covering with the nail of his big toe.
 Through the hole, the pure water of the causal ocean entered this universe as the Ganges river.
 Having washed the lotus feet of the lord, which are covered with reddish saffron, the water of the Ganga acquired a very beautiful pink colour.
 Because the Ganges directly touches the lotus feet of Vishnu (Narayana) before descending within this universe, it is known as Bhagavat-Padi or Vishnupadi, which means emanating from the feet of Bhagavan (God).
 It finally settles in Brahmaloka or Brahmapura, the abode of the Brahma, before descending to the planet earth at the request of Bhagiratha, and held safely by Shiva on his head, to prevent the destruction of Bhumi Devi (the earth goddess).
 Then, Ganga was released from Shiva's hair to meet the needs of the country.

 The Ramayana narrates a different version of the myth.
 Ganga is described as the eldest child of Himavat, son of Brahma and the king of the Himalayas, and his wife Queen Menavati, the daughter of Meru.
 Her younger sister is Parvati, who latter marries Shiva.
 When Ganga attained youth, the devas took her to Svarga, where she took a form of a river and flowed.